etiennepalos/Research/README.md

 # Etienne Palos
-_PhD Student in Theoretical Chemistry at UC San Diego_ _Alfred P. Sloan Scholar_
+_PhD Student in Theoretical Chemistry at UC San Diego_.

+_Alfred P. Sloan Scholar_.

-_Proud member of the LatinXChem community!_
+_Proud member of the LatinXChem community!_.

 A theoretical chemist from Tijuana, who enjoys evening walks with his partner and their young daughter, tacos, and coffee.

 ## About